-Baptist Seminary of Kentucky is committed to offering equal access to educational opportunities for all qualified students.
-BSK does not discriminate in matters of hiring, admissions, academics, or student affairs on the basis of race, color, national or ethnic origin, gender, disability, or age.
+The Seminary seeks to maintain an environment in which the dignity and worth of all members of the community are respected.
+For this reason, Baptist Seminary of Kentucky is committed to offering equal access to educational opportunities for all qualified students.
+BSK does not discriminate in matters of hiring, admissions, academics, or student affairs on the basis of race, color, national or ethnic origin, sexual orientation, gender identity, disability, or age.
+Furthermore, the Seminary prohibits harassment or violence based on these protected statuses.